Design Management Institute (DMI)

 Laura has an undergraduate degree in Biological Sciences from Michigan Tech and a Master’s Degree in Multidisciplinary Engineering with a focus on Human Factors Engineering from Purdue University.

-TS Balaji, TS as most people call him, currently serves as the Director for Converged Services and User Experience Design within Cox Communications Inc. His responsibilities include creating and delivering on a digital strategy that includes mobile web, mobile applications, and cox.com.
+TS Balaji, TS as most people call him, currently serves as Vice President, Experience Design within Cox Communications Inc. His responsibilities include creating and delivering on a digital strategy that includes mobile web, mobile applications, and cox.com.
 He is also responsible for the creation and management of the User Experience Research group.

 Prior to joining Cox Communications, TS was leading various domains within the User Experience group at Sprint.
 He was critical in launching products like Mobile TV, in driving cost out of the business through redesign of IVRU, and creating strategies through cross channel and multi-channel approaches to Digital experiences.